 Hassan’s compositions span a diversity of creations and narratives.
 These include sci-fi rock operas, musical games with graphic scorecards, intermedia works utilizing plastics and toys, vocal music inspired by field recordings of nature, and chamber pieces infused with rock 'n' roll and funk.

-Hassan has composed for renown ensembles and artists such as JACK Quartet, Ensemble Dal Niente, WasteLAnd, Tak, Variant 6, The Living Earth Show, Mocrep, Ensemble Proton Bern, and Aleksander Gabrys.
-His work has been performed in the United States, Europe, and Taiwan, and streamed online at many events and festivals.
-He has released the live album of his sci-fi rock opera called Zolk Tizzer Live! and an EP called Interwebbed performed with The Living Earth Show.
-He also has song releases under his band name, Antenna Fuzz.
+Hassan directs his band Antenna Fuzz and works with a variety of groups across genres.
+He has performed and recorded with rock band Valerian Sun, contemporary classical ensemble Dal Niente, and experimental-pop duo Meoark.
+Additionally, he has composed for ensembles such as JACK Quartet, WasteLAnd, Tak Ensemble, Variant 6, Mocrep, Ensemble Proton Bern, and Kukuruz Quartet.
+His work has been performed in the United States, Europe, and Asia.
+Hassan has several releases including a live album of his sci-fi rock opera called Zolk Tizzer Live! and an EP called Interwebbed featuring The Living Earth Show.
+His music has also been featured in documentaries, game apps, and tutorials.